Youngtechie/Rebus-Puzzles_webpage/README.md

 ![Successfully copied](./screenshots/5.png)

-Open your Vscode click on Terminal section and click `new terminal` to open a terminal in vscode or use `ctrl + f7` as shown below:
+Open your Vscode, click on `Terminal` section and click `new terminal` to open a terminal in Vscode or use `ctrl + f7` as shown below:

 ![Vscode Terminal](./screenshots/6.jpg) ![Vscode New terminal](./screenshots/7.jpg)